(Ordinance LXXVII of 2002)

 13. Controlling Officer.– The Minister Finance shall, for purposes of travelling allowances, be the Controlling Officer of an Advisor.

-abroad.– An Advisor travelling on official business outside
+allowance for tour abroad.– An Advisor travelling on official

 [15.
 Medical facilities.– An Advisor shall be entitled, for himself and for his parents, spouse, real and step sons and daughters, wholly dependent upon him, to medical facilities admissible in terms of the Special Medical Attendance Rules, 1950.]